glhuilli/glhuilli.github.io/_posts/2019-02-24-research-trends-in-ml.markdown

 invert: true
 ---

 This analysis covers all papers downloaded from NeurIPS conferences between 2009 and 2019 using the [[NeurIPS crawler](https://github.com/glhuilli/neurips_crawler)].
-Originally I wanted to process and analyze all papers from 1987 to this date as I do have all the data, but I'll table that for time in the future.
-Given that it took me a while to re-start the work on this (at least two years), I decided to focus in the last 10 years of data.
+Originally I wanted to process and analyze all papers from 1987 to this date as I have all the data, but I decided to focus just in the last ten years of data.

-This post's main purpose was to explore D3.js in a more extensive way, so you'll see that most of the results are presented below by using some D3.js option.

-There were some few tricks I had to find to make the following visualizations work.
-Not being particularly experienced in `Javascript` was an issue, and most of "basic" things that are expected to be basic or "trivial" were mostly not documented by the D3.js communities, so I'll share some of these findings along with some of the findings that is possible to extract from the data.
+This post's primary goal was to explore `D3.js` more extensively using some well-known data from a different angle.
+I know there are probably dozens of blog posts and Kaggle scripts that do a comprehensive analysis of NeurIPs data.
+I haven't seen an analysis for co-authorship on main topics from an Institution's perspective.

-A secondary purpose of this post, was to put much of the processing code into a new python package which I called [papeles](https://github.com/glhuilli/papeles).
+This post's secondary goal was to put much of the processing code into a new python package that I called [papeles](https://github.com/glhuilli/papeles).
 The word `papeles` is a literal translation for `papers` into Spanish.
-Most of this code is not exceptionally interesting, but it was worth cleaning and refactoring into a lightweight package for others to use.
-This is a very experimental package so I did not include unit tests.
+Most of this code is not exceptionally interesting, but it was worth cleaning and refactoring into a lightweight package for others (or my future self) to use.
+This package is very experimental, so I did not include unit tests and can be significantly improved.
+If you want to add something, you are more than welcome to send pull requests or create issues.
+I'll be checking on those regularly.

-## Which research institutions are the most influential in ML research today?

-This is a very odd starting point for such analysis, but I honestly was checking D3.js and thought that looking at how institutions are interconnected between them by co-authoring papers using this visualization would be something interesting to see.

-I believe this is an alternative to see how a graph looks like.
-I tried building some approximations about the co-authoring institutions graph, and none gave better information than the following viz.
+## How institutions interact with each other in machine learning research?

+To answer this question, I pulled all the papers raw content using the `papeles` package and extracted the first page (or so) for each paper, focusing exclusively on the first section just before the abstract.
+From this section, `papeles` has some tooling to identify which institutions are mentioned and find a relationship between all authors in said paper.

+When visualizing graphs, most examples I've seen are using the graph's force-directed representation (e.g., [this one](https://observablehq.com/@d3/force-directed-graph)).
+I tried this and got a very messy view that wouldn't provide any visualization insight.
+Looking at interconnected institutions in a hierarchical edge bundling graph offers a sweet spot between observing which institutions are highly connected and who, in a summarized way, can be enriched with extra signals by hovering the mouse over each institution.

 <script src="http://d3js.org/d3.v3.min.js"></script>
 <script src="https://d3js.org/d3.v4.min.js"></script>